MarcelBruckner/Wikipedia-To-Markdown/README.md

 ## Output

 The output is a Markdown file with the same name as the topic name under the newly created directory named after the topic.
 Images will be placed inside `output/topic/images/`.

-## Why?

-I wanted to convert some Wikipedia articles to Markdown for my personal notes.
-I couldn't find a simple script to do this, so I wrote one myself.

 ## Fork from [erictherobot](https://github.com/erictherobot)
 I'm very thankful for the initial pointers by [erictherobot](https://github.com/erictherobot).